SuperDARNCanada/borealis/docs/source/scheduling.rst

 ``atq`` command arguments for Borealis experiments to run.
 This allows us to utilize scheduling utilities already available in Linux.

-These scripts are configured with logging and email capability so that maintainers can track if scheduling is successful.
+These scripts are configured with logging capability so that maintainers can track if scheduling is successful.
 There is also a utility script called ``schedule_modifier.py`` that should be used to add or remove lines from the schedule so that no errors are made in the schedule file.
 It is not recommended to manually modify any schedule files.